Therapy Rooted in Connection, Guided by Authenticity.

 I bring that same attention to rhythm, rest, and curiosity into session work: meaningful growth needs steady effort and room to breathe.

-I work with teens 16 and up, college students, and adults navigating anxiety, ADHD, perfectionism, and complex trauma.
+I work with teens aged 16 and up, college students, and adults navigating anxiety, ADHD, perfectionism, and complex trauma.
 I provide LGBTQ and transgender‑affirming care and welcome neurodivergent clients, creative thinkers, and anyone who’s felt misunderstood by the usual systems.